to505to505/AIelts-Reupload/README.md

 [^1]:A prediction is considered correct if it differs from the expert's score by no more than 1 point.
-Evaluated on 11 transcripts from the test sample.
+3 criteria are predicted: Fluency and Coherence, Lexical Resource, Grammatical Range and Accuracy.
+Evaluated on 11 transcripts from the test sample, 31 out of 33 criteria overall predicted correctly.

 ### Presentation